ivanlekangho/cs106ax-projects/adventure-with-graphics/README.md

 # Adventure with Graphics

-**Adventure with Graphics** is a graphics-based programming project developed as part of **Stanford CS106AX (Programming Abstractions, Accelerated)**.
+**Adventure with Graphics** is a graphics-based programming project developed as part of **Stanford CS106AX**.
 The project combines **algorithmic reasoning** with **graphical rendering and interaction**, emphasizing correctness, structure, and creative problem-solving.

 This project was awarded **first place in a course-wide graphics competition**.